YenWenWang/NSFInvasion2022/Linux/Advance.markdown

 Notes:

 Blast (Maybe another page)

-pipe: (Maybe in basic?)
+Fundemental stuff
+Advanced grep: add in some regular expression
+Advanced sed: ^ and $, some regular expression. if else
+loops: (here they'll need to use variables)

+Table related
 cut: csv and tsv
-grep:
-sed: sg, ^ and $ lines
-variables: (use with grep and sed?, export or not)
-loops: (here they'll need to use variables) if else sort and uniq (add diff?) awk
+more sort: -k
+awk

+Crazy stuff:
 regular expression?
+Process substitution and command substitution

 ## What are we going to learn?